Derecho-Project/cascade/src/service/README.md

 Once the cascade service is configured and started, the application can store and retrieve the data using the client API defined in [`service_client_api.hpp`](https://github.com/Derecho-Project/cascade/blob/master/include/cascade/service_client_api.hpp).
 Core to the client API is an `external client` talking to the Cascade services with an efficient RDMA data path.
 Please check [`client.cpp`](https://github.com/Derecho-Project/cascade/blob/master/src/service/client.cpp) for how to use the client API.

-Cascade service allows the application to insert logic on the data path, which we call *DPL*s.
-In order for that, the application needs to implement the cascade server API defined in [`data_path_logic_interface.hpp`](https://github.com/Derecho-Project/cascade/blob/master/include/cascade/data_path_logic_interface.hpp).
-We provide examples in [applications/tests/data_path_logic](https://github.com/Derecho-Project/cascade/tree/master/src/applications/tests/data_path_logic), showing how to create the *DPL* dynamic library files.
-To load the *DPL* dynamic libraries, the application needs to list the *DPL* .so files line by line in `dpl_dlls.cfg` located in the current working directory of the server binary.
-Here is an example for the `dpl_dlls.cfg`.
+Cascade service allows the application to insert logic on the data path, named as User Defined Logic or *UDL*.
+In order for that, the application needs to implement the cascade server API defined in [`user_defined_logic_interface.hpp`](https://github.com/Derecho-Project/cascade/blob/master/include/cascade/user_defined_logic_interface.hpp).
+We provide examples in [applications/tests/user_defined_logic](https://github.com/Derecho-Project/cascade/tree/master/src/applications/tests/user_defined_logic), showing how to create the *UDL* dynamic library files.
+To load the *UDL* dynamic libraries, the application needs to list the *UDL* .so files line by line in `udl_dlls.cfg` located in the current working directory of the server binary.
+Here is an example for the `udl_dlls.cfg`.
 ```
-dll_folder_1/dpl_a.so
+dll_folder_1/udl_a.so
-dll_folder_2/dpl_b.so
+dll_folder_2/udl_b.so
-dll_folder_2/dpl_C.so
+dll_folder_2/udl_C.so
 ```

 # Configuring Cascade Service